gatsbyjs/gatsby/docs/blog/2020-05-29/index.md

 When we launched the alpha of Gatsby Recipes in April, it caused a stir in the Web Development community.
 Immediately many of you understood the potential of Recipes and our vision to make configuring a website as fast and painless as possible.

-If you missed the initial launch, Paul Scanlon can bring you up-to-speed with [“Gatsby Recipes - What’s All the Fuss About?”](/blog/2020-05-21-gatsby-recipes/).
+If you missed the initial launch, Paul Scanlon can bring you up-to-speed with ["Gatsby Recipes - What’s All the Fuss About?"](/blog/2020-05-21-gatsby-recipes/).
 Also, since the launch there’s been an avalanche of official and community made Recipes, including scripts for configuring:

 - React libraries like[React Helmet](https://raw.githubusercontent.com/gatsbyjs/gatsby/master/packages/gatsby-recipes/recipes/gatsby-plugin-react-helmet.mdx) and [Preact](https://raw.githubusercontent.com/gatsbyjs/gatsby/master/packages/gatsby-recipes/recipes/preact.mdx)